 "Aurora Borealis Plant" Scalloped purplish leaves margined in bright ivory, toned pink in high light.
 Beautiful with the dangling clusters of mid-winter blossoms.

 Stock Number: 60391

-"Rosy Dawn" to some of its admirers; "Creamed Scallops" to other growers: The central section of the crenate leaves are arrestingly streaked and mottled with rich yellow-cream and aqua tones.
+"Rosy Dawn" version of the "Aurora Borealis" plant.
+The central section of the crenate leaves are arrestingly streaked and mottled with rich yellow-cream and aqua tones.
 Unusual clone, yet still produces showy khaki-pink heads of dangling blossoms on short terminal spikes late winter.
-Unusual vari...
+Unusual variegation for the ...

 Stock Number: 61046